-This recipe may suit your dog if he doesn’t have a dairy sensitivity.
+This recipe may suit your dog if they don’t have a dairy sensitivity.
 With its high levels of protein and calcium, yogurt is healthy for dogs.
 You’ll want to make sure you choose plain, unsweetened yogurt because your pup doesn’t need the extra sugar.

 Pumpkin is high in nutrients like Vitamin A and can help with diarrhea and constipation.
 And peanut butter is high in protein and healthy fats.
+Just make sure you are using plain pumpkin and not pumpkin pie mix or filling.
+Pumpkin pie mix/filling often has extra ingredients that are toxic to dogs.
 Raw, unsalted peanut butter is healthier for dogs, so try using that!

 Other recipes include treats like carob chips, bananas, and, of course, more peanut butter!